 - Closer the Schanz screws to the fracture, stiffer the construct

-- Farther the last Schanz screw placed on the fragment on each side of fracture, stiffer the construct
+- Farther the last Schanz screw placed on the fragment on each side of the fracture, stiffer the construct

 - Two bars/tubes are stiffer than one;

-- Frame configuration – The stiffness of construct depends on the assembly.
+- Frame configuration – The stiffness of the construct depends on the assembly.
 Different constructions of tubular external fixator which will produce increasing levels of stability are

 - Unilateral uniplanar single-tube fixator.

 - Unilateral uniplanar single-tube modular fixator.

 - Unilateral biplanar frame (delta-frame or triangular frame).

 - Bilateral frame with transfixing pins [Hardly used now].

 Ilizarov fixator is a typical circular fixator.
 Circular fixators consist of a series of rings or arches which are connected to each other by connecting rods and rings are fixed to the bones by means of tensioned wires.

 Many modifications can be added and accordingly the implant used in particular fracture is used according to the indication for use and goals of the surgery.